 \paragraph{Contact Stability (cause precedes motion; stable settling).} Failure signature: motion begins before contact, contact is visually absent, or settling remains unstable (sliding/drifting).
 EVD explicitly models \textbf{causal initiation} by requiring \(e_t\) to activate before allowing the corresponding update (\(g_\psi(e_t,t)\) increases only when an initiating interaction is present).
 This reduces pre-contact motion.
 In addition, the gate is annealed after event completion to promote stable settling, aligning with the ``contact then rest'' structure of many prompts.

-\paragraph{Takeaway.} All four categories are handled through a unified design: learn an event representation \(e_t\) and use it to (i) constrain which latent updates are permitted and (ii) penalize mismatches between event signals and state evolution.
-This shifts the model from frame-to-frame correlation toward event-grounded state transitions.
+\paragraph{Summary.} The four categories differ visually, but the correction we apply is the same: learn an event representation \(e_t\), use it to decide which latent updates are permitted, and penalize mismatches between the event signal and the resulting state evolution.